 The peculiar building in colonial style west of Jardin des Grands Explorateurs, in the corner of rue Auguste Comte and avenue de l'Observatoire, was built in 1895 for the former École Coloniale, later renamed to École Nationale de la France d'Outre-Mer.
-It says something about the shifting power relations that the building today no longer serves the colonial rule but instead hosts the École Nationale d'Administration, called ENA, a comparable new (1954) grande école that has become the most prestigious of them all, not scholarly but when it comes to close ties to the field of power.
+It says something about the shifting power relations that the building today no longer serves the colonial rule but instead hosts the École Nationale d'Administration, called ENA, a comparably new (1954) grande école that has become the most prestigious of them all, not scholarly but when it comes to close ties to the field of power.
 President Emmanuel Macron studied here, to take one example among many.
 The most profitable educational trajectory for those who aspire for top positions as civil servants in the state administration, as business executives, or in the world of politics and international organisations is to go to ENA after having first graduated at one of the other grandes écoles.
 At ENA the students, called énarques, are not primarily exposed to regular teaching in the form of courses.
 An emphasis is on various project assignments.
 Illustrious business leaders from the U.S are flown in over the day to discuss with the students.
+The accumulation of social capital has high priority.
+ENA resides also at other places, today primarily in Strasbourg.

 The former École Coloniale, now used by École Nationale d'Administration, in the corner of rue Auguste Comte and Avenue de l'Observatoire.
-Photo D. Broady
+Photo D.